smartdevicelink/sdl_evolution/proposals/0263-System-Request.md

 ### Potential code changes to Java Proxy

-Since java suite already has the code to extract hybrid part of the protocl message and set the bulk data when create a RPC message (response), the only change is to expose a method for developer to get the result data.
+Since Java Suite already has the code to extract the hybrid part of the protocol message and set the bulk data when creating a RPC message (response), the only change is to expose a method for the developer to get the result data.

 ```java
 public class SystemRequestResponse extends RPCResponse {